Nonperturbative correlation functions from homotopy algebras: Introduction

 \section{Introduction}

 String theory has provided us with clues to quantum gravity.
 When we explore quantum aspects of string theory such as mass renormalization and vacuum shift, we need to go beyond the world-sheet perturbation theory based on the integration of on-shell vertex operators over the moduli space of Riemann surfaces.
-String field theory provides such a framework~\cite{deLacroix:2017lif}.
-String field theory may also be useful when we attempt to construct a framework where we can prove the AdS/CFT correspondence.
+String field theory provides such a framework.\footnote{ Mass renormalization and vacuum shift were originally discussed in~\cite{Pius:2013sca, Pius:2014iaa, Pius:2014gza, Sen:2014dqa, Sen:2015hha, Sen:2015uoa}, and the discussion was later reorganized in the review~\cite{deLacroix:2017lif}.
+See also subsection~9.3 of the recent review~\cite{Sen:2024nfd} for a concise explanation.} String field theory may also be useful when we attempt to construct a framework where we can prove the AdS/CFT correspondence.
 For example, one possible scenario was described in~\cite{Okawa:2020llq} where it was proposed to evaluate correlation functions of gauge-invariant operators for open superstring field theory in the $1/N$ expansion for that purpose.
 While string field theory in the classical theory has been useful in describing nonperturbative physics such as tachyon condensation, we need to study quantum aspects of string field theory when we explore these problems.

 String field theory is a space-time field theory involving infinitely many fields, and conceptually it is the same as ordinary field theory to some extent.
 However, string field theory is highly complicated compared to ordinary field theory, and we need efficient tools to study string field theory.
 First of all, constructing a gauge-invariant action of string field theory can be difficult, and homotopy algebras such as $A_\infty$ algebras~\cite{Stasheff:I, Stasheff:II, Getzler-Jones, Markl, Penkava:1994mu, Gaberdiel:1997ia} and $L_\infty$ algebras~\cite{Zwiebach:1992ie, Markl:1997bj} have played an important role in the construction of gauge-invariant actions.
 Recently we have come to recognize that homotopy algebras can also be useful in studying quantum aspects of string field theory.
 An important point is that the effective action which we obtain when we integrate out part of the degrees of freedom inherits the structure of the homotopy algebra such as the $A_\infty$ structure or the $L_\infty$ structure of the theory before integrating out the degrees of freedom.
 Homotopy algebras are thus very useful in describing the structure of the effective action~\cite{Arvanitakis:2020rrk, Arvanitakis:2021ecw, Sen:2016qap, Erbin:2020eyc, Koyama:2020qfb}.
 Furthermore, the description of the effective action in terms of homotopy algebras is universal.
 Since the actions of superstring field theory are quite complicated, we should develop the description in terms of homotopy algebras in simpler theories before we use it to study quantum aspects of superstring field theory.
 With this motivation, we are currently developing technologies of homotopy algebras using simpler quantum field theories.